 FINANCIAL PRINCIPLES AND TOOLS FOR ORGANIZATIONAL DECISION-MAKING

-This module will help senior health care professionals to understand the three drivers of profitability in their industry.
+This module will help senior health care professionals to understand the four drivers of profitability in their industry.
 We will examine current and future trends and how to navigate the financial challenges that these trends will create for senior care professionals.
 Topics include the Statement of Profits and Losses, Statement of Cash Flows and health care specific fundamental analysis of profitability, efficiency, leverage and liquidity.
 Special focus will be placed on how to increase profits in an era of value based care and bundling.

 Long term service and supports (LTSS) have emerged as a significant growth area for Medicaid managed care plans nationally.
 States have looked to managed care to stimulate improved care management, greater efficiency in utilization of services, and increased use of home and community-based services.
 At the same time, Medicare Advantage and Dual-Special Needs Plans (D-SNPs) are seeing increases in enrollment.
 The challenge ahead is how to better coordinate benefits and payment incentives to improve quality and reduce cost.
 This session will focus on the status of managed LTSS implementation and other managed care models and the operational strategies required to succeed in this changing environment.
 Students learn an overview of Medicare and Medicaid trends and challenges and look into the future trends of new models of traditional and home care that can reduce unnecessary hospitalization, cost and improve quality and experience.